UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 • Comparing a fixed-rate plan against your utility’s fluctuating PTC is the best way to calculate potential savings and lock in long-term budget stability.

-What Does “Price to Compare” (PTC) Mean?
+What Does the “Price to Compare” (PTC) Mean?

 Infographic showing PTC as the utility's supply price per kWh for comparison with other offers.